 - Walking for the day: 15 km, 6-7 hours ↑980 m ↓920 m

 Day 7: Kii-Katsuura.
 Departure to Osaka or Kyoto | 14 km

-Kii-Katsuura is an active fishing port and has a lively early morning fish market.
-Enjoy the views out over the island studded bay.
+Kii-Katsuura is an active fishing port and has a lively early-morning fish market.
+Enjoy the views out over the island-studded bay.
 There are intriguing backstreets and a traditionally covered shopping arcade to explore, too.
-We provide train tickets for you to board a train at lunchtime, travelling back around the Kii Peninsula and arriving in Osaka or Kyoto mid to late afternoon.
+We provide train tickets for you to board a train at lunchtime, travel back around the Kii Peninsula and arrive in Osaka or Kyoto mid to late afternoon.

 What to Expect

 The following types of accommodation are used on this tour:

 - Hotel (Kyoto, Kii-Katsuura): A modern western-style hotel is used in Kyoto.
 The rooms are generally smaller than equivalent hotels in the West.
 Our city hotels have en-suite facilities, air-conditioning and TV; most have fridges in rooms.
 The hotel in Kii-Katsuura is a wonderful blend of Japanese and western styles; all rooms have Tatami mats and Futons laid out in the evening for sleeping.
 There are terrific indoor and outdoor communal thermal baths.